Neighborhood has lots to offer the younger set

 Dark Star Park is a wonderful spot to visit with kids.
 Created by land art pioneer Nancy Holt, it's composed of five large spheres, two reflecting pools, a stairway, a tunnel, metal poles and plantings.
 Kids of all ages can explore the unique structures while older ones can learn about the Land Art movement, of which Holt was a member (there's an information panel explaining Land Art on site).
 Come by on August 1, Dark Star Park Day, for an astrophysics lesson.
 On this day at 9:32 a.m., shadows created by the poles align with shadow patterns on the ground.
 If the weather cooperates, it's quite a sight to see.
 Learn more

 This iconic memorial, more commonly known as "Iwo Jima," is based on a Pulitzer prize-winning photograph by Joe Rosenthal depicting Marines raising the flag atop Mount Suribachi during World War II.
-Created by Felix W. de Weldon, the U.S. Marine Corps War Memorial is the largest bronze sculpture in the world.
+Created by Felix W. de Weldon, the U.S. Marine Corps War Memorial is one of the largest bronze sculptures in the world.
 It's a fairly easy walk from downtown Rosslyn and a great place to take kids or out-of-town guests.
 A visit to the memorial is a good activity to combine with a Netherlands Carillon concert, which is nearby.
 Learn more

 Did we miss your favorite kid-friendly spot in Rosslyn?
 Email us and we'll add it to the list!